christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/MQTT-KMEANS-DATAFLOW/README.md

         // creation of the Serial object
         // (=establishment of a new serial communication) Serial.begin(115200);
-        // send from the chain "Hello, how's that?!" on the serial channel Serial.print("Hello world?!");
+        // send from the chain "Hello, how's that ?" on the serial channel Serial.print("Hello world !");
-        // then a second function, different this time Serial.println("Live life!");
+        // then a second function, different this time Serial.println("Live life !");
         // and execute the same again
         Serial.println("This sentence goes below the previous two");
 }
 ```
 Result in the serial terminal:
 ```
-Hello world ?!
-Live life' !
+Hello world !
+Live life !
 This sentence goes below the previous two
 ```
 ## Receive data